 Is Raspberry Pi the future for low-cost embedded display technology?

 Finding a controller isn’t the problem, but for small to medium businesses with low volume requirements, it can be difficult to access the support and custom solution that is often required.
-Richard Murton, managing director at Display Technology, discusses an alternative approach.
+This piece discusses an alternative approach.

 Traditionally, embedded systems utilise industrial single board computers.
 Although many options are available, there is little scope to customise in low to medium volumes.
 And as processor technology continues to become more powerful, it introduces complexity when often the industrial application simply does not require this level of performance.
 With increased complexity, other negative factors come into play, including heat generation (demanding greater cooling) and reliability concerns.